sumitannie/Student-Performance-Monitoring-Portal/README.md

 - Search by name

-- Open any student’s report card
+- Immediately generate and open any student’s report card

 🎯 Use Cases
 - School teachers